-The Adelaide, Bornish and Jericho Wind Energy Centres, located in Lambton and Middlesex Counties, will share a transmission line.
+The Adelaide, Bornish and Jericho Wind Energy Centres, all located in Middlesex County, Southwestern Ontario, will share a transmission line.
 Because all three projects are proposing to share a common transmission line, this cooperation will allow the projects to better avoid any environmental or culturally significant areas.

-As proposed, the transmission lines for all three projects will converge at a switching station, which will be located in the Bornish Project Area in North Middlesex, where the electricity will be directed by way of a 115 kV common transmission line to a substation adjacent to the existing 500 kV Hydro One line, located east of the proposed projects.
+As proposed, all transmission lines for all three projects will converge at a switching station, which will be located in the Bornish Project Area in North Middlesex, where the electricity will be directed by way of a 115 kV transmission line to an interconnect point on the existing 500 kV Hydro One line, located east of the proposed projects.